WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Lotty-Coupat/Kirstie-Checkin-Meetings.md

 I think AR and SR are much clearer on what needs to be done platform development wise.
 The main concerns at the moment from their side is how Open Humans will fit into the platform from both a sign up/sign in flow but also how it accounts and stories link up in the database.
 We had a catch up with BG where he explained the sign-up flow so once AR and SR start working on it, I think it will get clearer.

+KW: Not many comments in this doc but a really great conversation - thank you!

 ### Date: 01 June 2021